 Before we finalized on building our own solution, we looked at some of the existing options that we could leverage.

-We looked at S3 fuse filesystems like s3fs, s3ql, etc. We envisioned mounting a S3 bucket locally and leveraging OS page-cache for performance improvements.
+We looked at S3 fuse filesystems like s3fs, s3ql, etc. We envisioned mounting an S3 bucket locally and leveraging OS page-cache for performance improvements.
 But all these filesystems required full control over the S3 buckets and any updates to the buckets from outside these file systems would lead to data corruption, so these were not realistic solutions.

-Next we tried HTTP caches, where Varnish Cache seemed to be the best in class.
+Next, we tried HTTP caches, where Varnish Cache seemed to be the best in class.
 We ran Varnish in all nodes, routing all traffic to S3 via Varnish.
 We ended with a setup very similar to one in this post from Moz.
-It solved all of the issues mentioned above, but it was a key-value based cache where the key can be the filename or filename:byte-range.
+It solved all of the issues mentioned above, but it was a key-value-based cache where the key can be the filename or filename:byte-range.
 This brings down the cache hit to unacceptable numbers because depending on the query, the byte-range requested for files changes, thus changing the key and creating many duplicate copies in the cache.
 It performed well for text formats where a whole file needs to be read every time, but with the columnar layouts like ORC, it performed worse than the direct access.
-Since columnar layouts is a major use case for us, we had to pass on this option too.
+Since columnar layouts are a major use case for us, we had to pass on this option too.

 Finally, we decided to write our own framework to achieve this, and work on RubiX started as a result.
 Roughly the main changes to RubiX are: